limijd/nvim-pro-kit/README.md

 ## 🚀 Installation

-Use the provided bootstrap script to install the configuration without touching the network:
+Use the Python bootstrap installer to set up the configuration without touching the network:

 ```
-./bootstrap/install.sh
+python3 bootstrap/install.py
 ```

-By default it creates a symbolic link at `$XDG_CONFIG_HOME/nvim` (or `~/.config/nvim`) pointing to the repo's `nvim/` directory.
+It mirrors the previous shell script, creating a symbolic link at `$XDG_CONFIG_HOME/nvim` (or `~/.config/nvim`) pointing to the repo's `nvim/` directory.
 Pass `--copy` if you prefer a physical copy, `--force` to overwrite an existing config, or `--target DIR` to install somewhere else.
+You can still run `bootstrap/install.sh` if you need a pure POSIX shell workflow.

 After linking you can start Neovim immediately, even on an offline machine.